 FAQ

-- Can AI grade my reading comprehension answers?: For multiple choice yes; for open-ended yes if you give it a rubric (template 15).
-Always verify on important assessments.
+- Can AI grade my reading comprehension answers?: For multiple choice, yes.
+For open-ended answers, yes if you give it a rubric (template 15).
+Always verify on graded assessments.

 - How long should a passage be for these prompts?: 200-1000 words is the sweet spot.
-Past that, generate questions per section, not the whole passage.
+Past that, generate questions per section rather than for the whole passage at once.

-- Should I read the passage twice before answering?: Once for gist, once with questions in mind, then check.
-This matches the workflow that real comprehension uses.
+- Should I read the passage twice before answering?: Once for gist, once with the questions in mind, then check.
+That two-pass loop is what active comprehension actually looks like.

-- Can these prompts work for fiction?: Yes — use template 12 for narrative beats and template 7 for tone analysis.
-Add a “theme” question for literature class.
+- Can these prompts work for fiction?: Yes.
+Use template 12 for narrative beats and template 7 for tone analysis, and add a “theme” question for literature class.